 Automatic memory (default)

-You don't have to configure anything, it's active from the very first session.
+Nothing to configure, it's active from the very first session.

 Manual update